 ⌲ While You’re There

 Lisbon has done a praiseworthy job of commemorating its rich history with statues, monuments & parks that live through the ages.
-Check out our guide to Lisbon’s landmarks, which provides background and an easy-to-follow itinerary for visiting 8 of the city’s top sights.
+Check out our guide to Lisbon’s landmarks where you’ll find an easy-to-follow itinerary for visiting 8 of the city’s top sights.

 Here’s a visual sneak-peak into what you’ll find on this sightseeing extravaganza: